hujhax/austin-improv-wiki/Madeline Jo Chauvin.md

 **Madeline Jo Chauvin** is an improv performer.

 ## Summary
 Jo performs regularly in Austin, mostly improv, but some scripted work and hosting as well.
 She also produces and directs, and has TA'd at The Institution and Hideout theatres.
-Soon she will be teaching Level 101 at The Institution.
+Jo is on the faculty of [[The Institution Theater]] as a Level 101 teacher.

 ## History
 Jo first got into improv when she took the very first class offered by [[The Institution Theater]].
 Since then, she's trained at the Institution Theater and [[The Hideout Theatre]].
 She has taken workshops with Austin visitors Keith Johnstone, Laura Hall, Dave Sheridan, Mark Beltzman, Zach Ward, Jill Bernard, and others.